ema-bar/ProjectNftree/README.md

 # ProjectNftree

-NFTree is a project that allows any user to sell their NFTs depicting trees.
+NFTree is a project that allows to buy NFTs depicting trees or a localized chunk (plot of land) in the Amazon rainforest.
 The purpose of NFTree is to restore life to the Amazon rainforest.
-In addition to the commission for the list price, 5% of each transaction will be completely donated to the non-profit organization that takes care of protecting the Amazon.
+In addition to the commission for the list price, a certain amount of each transaction will be completely donated to the non-profit organization that takes care of protecting the Amazon.

 Copyright 2022